Interprofessional Approaches to Health Disparities

 - Acquire working knowledge and hands-on experience with community-based participatory research (CBPR) and quality improvement (QI) methods;

-- Develop an interprofessional community-based research project designed to improve health care access, communication, care coordination, or additional priority issues for vulnerable populations;
+- Develop and carry out an interprofessional community-based research project designed to improve health care access, communication, care coordination, or additional priority issues for vulnerable populations;

 - Develop skills for functioning as effective members of interprofessional teams; and